|

 yet to be invented), the Greek

-philosophers habitually used the information to write
+philosophers habitually used the information, they

-works of fiction which epidemically spread like an
+learnt in Egypt, to write works of fiction which epidemically spread like an

 infection.
 And, likewise, Greek mythology is powerfully